How to Handle Impound Account Shortages

 Example of an Impound Account Payment

 If the taxes are $1200 a year, the lender will collect $100 per month.
 If the insurance premium is $600 per year, the lender will collect an additional $50.
-This $150 impound account payment is then added to the regular principal and interest payment to equal a total payment.
-This total payment is referred to as PITI, meaning it is principal, interest, taxes, and insurance.
+This $150 impound account payment is then added to the regular principal and interest payment to equal a total payment and is known as total payment principal, interest, taxes, and insurance (PITI).

 Setting Up an Impound Account